tweedge/springcore-0day-en/README.md

 TODOs:

 * Get a Mandarin speaker to help confirm and clean up this veeery rough machine-made translation.
-* Assess what the images claim to show.
+* Assess what the images claim to show. **In progress ...**
 * Replicate.

-# Spring-beans RCE Vulnerability Analysis
+# SpringBeans RCE Vulnerability Analysis

 ## Requirements
 * JDK9 and above